Resume Writing

 What is an ATS resume?

-An ATS resume is a resume formatted specifically to be readable by Applicant Tracking Systems — the software that 99% of Fortune 500 companies and most mid-size employers use to screen job applications.
-ATS-optimized resumes use clean formatting, standard section headers, and strategic keyword placement to ensure your application passes the initial automated screening.
+An ATS resume is formatted specifically to be readable by Applicant Tracking Systems — software used by 99% of Fortune 500 companies.
+It uses clean formatting, standard section headers, and strategic keyword placement to pass automated screening.

 Should I use PDF or Word for ATS resumes in 2026?